 Using this breading mix on white fish truly enhanced the flavor and is a go-to dish now for quick and easy week-night dinners.
 It’s also a great foil for the walleye and crappies our friend brings us in exchange for bow-hunting the deer on the farm (thanks Greg!)

-Of course the low carb breading mix could be used for zucchini sticks, fried cheese sticks, pork chops, and any number of fried or sautéed foods.
+Of course the low carb breading mix could be used for zucchini sticks, fried cheese sticks, vegetable fritters, and any number of fried or sautéed foods.
 I think I might try it on oysters next time.
 I have a food memory of a Fried Oyster Po’Boy from San Francisco that I’d like to emulate sometime soon!

 One great use of the breading mix is on Fried Green Tomatoes.
 Click here for the recipe for Low Carb Fried Green Tomatoes.

 This is the recipe I used, but I’ve listed a few variations also, one of which is shown below the main recipe

 - 1/3 cup shredded Parmesan cheese